We wait and we wait and we wait. Patiently. Lovingly. Anguished.

 For our vecindades to have jobs,

-And for our families to walk through these spaces without being criminalized.
+For our families to walk through these spaces without being criminalized.

 For their dogs to stop barking at us,